sagefy/sagefy/docs/Planning-Sequencer.md

 **Unit Quality**

 - _Definition_ - How likely is the typical learner to gain significant ability within this unit?
-- _When_ - Computing set quality.
+- _When_ - Computing subject quality.
 - _Factors_ - Learner-unit ability.
 - _Formula_ - `mean_learner_unit_ability * (num_learners / (num_learners + min_learners))` where mean_learner_unit_ability is the average of ability of all learners who have participated with the unit

-**Set Quality**
+**Subject Quality**

-- _Definition_ - How likely is the typical learner to gain significant ability within this set?
+- _Definition_ - How likely is the typical learner to gain significant ability within this subject?
-- _When_ - Searching for a sets.
+- _When_ - Searching for a subjects.
 - _Factors_ - Unit quality.
 - _Formula_ - `sum(unit quality per unit) / count(units)` mean of the units contained.